StarRocks/starrocks/docs/integrations/BI_integrations/Hex.md

 The parameters that you need to configure are described as follows:

 - **Name**: the name of the data connection.
-- **Host & port**: the host IP address and query port of your StarRocks cluster.
+- **Host & port**: the FE host IP address and FE query port of your StarRocks cluster.
 An example query port is `9030`.
 - **Database**: the data source that you want to access in your StarRocks cluster.
 The value of this parameter is in the `<catalog_name>.<database_name>` format.
   - `catalog_name`: the name of the target catalog in your StarRocks cluster.
 Both internal and external catalogs are supported.
   - `database_name`: the name of the target database in your StarRocks cluster.
 Both internal and external databases are supported.